hossein1387/BARVINN/docs/design.rst

 - `j0`: aka `wprecision`, jump over precison (implicit).
 - `j1`: `wjump0` Specifies if we have reached window width and height, if so, move back to filter start for next precision combo.
-- `j2`: `wjump1` Specifies if we have finished all bit combos for current filter set and channel block for output (x,y) and if so, move to next filter set and compute next channel block for output (x,y).
+- `j2`: `wjump1` Specifies if we have finished all bit combos for the current filter set and channel block for output (x,y) and if so, move to the next filter set and compute the next channel block for output (x,y).
-- `j3`: `wjump2`: Specifies if we have finished all filter sets and channel blocks for output (x,y) and if so, move back to start of first filter set for next window and output (x+1, y).
+- `j3`: `wjump2`: Specifies if we have finished all filter sets and channel blocks for output (x,y) and if so, move back to the start of the first filter set for the next window and output (x+1, y).
-- `j4`: `wjump3` Copy wjump2 since only 4 jumps needed.
+- `j4`: `wjump3` Copy wjump2 since only 4 jumps are needed.

-In general, each MVU has 44 configurable registers that can be used in software.
+In general, each MVU has 44 configurable registers that can be used in the software.
 Section :ref:`Control Status Registers` provides details of each register.

 PITO: A Barrel RISC-V Processor
 ------------------------------------
-To make use of MVUs for neural networks, some form of control unit is required.
+To make use of MVUs for neural networks, some form of the control unit is required.
 It is not possible to foresee and provide for all possible neural networks that may crop up in the literature in the future.
 Therefore, the high-level sequencing of tensor operations should be provided for in software, possibly assisted by `glue` logic to help drive the MVUs’ control signals.

-PITO is a Barrel RISC-V processor, designed to control the 8 MVUs in `Bilaniuk et al. (2019)` using separate but communicating hardware threads (harts) that each manage their respective MVUs.
+PITO is a Barrel RISC-V processor, designed to control the 8 MVUs in `Bilaniuk et al. (2019)` using separate but communicating hardware threads (harts) that each manages their respective MVUs.
 Neural network layers can then be executed either in parallel or in a pipelined fashion depending on whether the neural network software is compiled to maximize throughput or minimize latency.
 This design also allows MVUs to complete tensor operations independently of each other.
 However, the drawback is that, at least nominally, this requires 8 microprocessors to execute the 8 programs, putting serious pressure on the remaining logic of the host FPGA.
 We instead amortized the fixed costs of the processor by adopting an old idea: `the barrel processor`.
 By making the barrel processor 8-way threaded, we may assign one thread to control each of the MVUs, while amortizing the fixed costs of each microprocessor over the 8 threads.
 Because every thread comes up for execution only every 8 clock cycles, up to 8 pipeline stages including instruction fetch, decode, execution and data read & writes can be completely hidden.
 Branch prediction units are also made unnecessary.
 Because even modest tensor operations can require hundreds of matrix-vector products (and therefore clock cycles) to execute on an MVU, the barrel processor has the opportunity to fully turn over dozens of times in the interim, allowing each thread to issue the next command to its MVU in a few instructions.

-A barrel processor is a form of a fine-grain multithreading processor that exploits thread-levelparallelism by switching between different threads on each clock cycle (Hennessey and Patterson,2011).
+A barrel processor is a form of a fine-grain multithreading processor that exploits thread-level parallelism by switching between different threads on each clock cycle (Hennessey and Patterson,2011).
 The aim is to maximize the overall utilization of the processor’s resources, and instruction throughput.
 This is similar to the technique of simultaneous multi-threading (SMT) that is used in modern superscalar processors.
 However, unlike SMT superscalar processors, barrel processors do not issue more than one instruction per clock cycle.
-Instead, a single execution pipeline is shared byall threads. :numref:`pito_barreled` illustartes the data path of `PITO`, a 5 stage 8 hart, barrel processor compatible with RV32I RISC-V ISA.
+Instead, a single execution pipeline is shared by all threads. :numref:`pito_barreled` illustrates the data path of `PITO`, a 5 stage 8 hart, barrel processor compatible with RV32I RISC-V ISA.

 .. figure:: _static/pito_barreled.png